 Posted in movement recovery after a stroke

-How to regain arm movements after a stroke
+How to improve arm function after a stroke: Caregiver’s guide

 Researchers uncovered several secrets for better recovery of arm movements, Use those in your recovery journey.